KLDetect/keylogger-detector/doc/dev_journal.md

 This is after extensivly refactoring because I was starting to loose oversight over the code.
 So I split it up into utils, config and keylogger_detector.
 #### TODO:
 1. Ivestigate and bug fix
+## Wednesday, 7.
+June 2023, day
+### Sebastian
+VirtualBox stopped working so after much pain I decided to switch to Boxes.
+There the install of Fedora 37 went smoothly.
+Then Started testing the userland detector on [simple-key-logger](https://github.com/gsingh93/simple-key-logger/tree/maste), [logkeys](https://github.com/kernc/logkeys).
+[pykeylogger](https://github.com/amoffat/pykeylogger) produced a segmentation fault, after I finaly got it to run.
+Trying to run [py-keylogger](https://github.com/hiamandeep/py-keylogger), turns out it only runs on X11 it seem (so we'd not catch it anyway).
+[keylog](https://github.com/SCOTPAUL/keylog) was succesfully detected and removed.
+All in all, the main functionality works as intended.
+Basically now would be the refinement phase to add more options or to have a way to configure the config.json file more easily.
+#### TODO
+1. Write report
+2. Add functionality to userspace detector